itemisCREATE/statecharts/CONTRIBUTING.md

 17. Click on *Finish*.
 18. Click *Proceed* three times in order to confirm the execution of each launch despite any existing errors.

-### How to setup your developer workspace without Oomph
+## How to setup your developer workspace without Oomph
 1. Download latest Eclipse from https://www.eclipse.org/downloads/
 2. Install the latest Xtext release -> Help / Install new Software / select '2018-09 - http://download.eclipse.org/releases/2018-09'
-2.1 Select Modeling / Xtext Complete SDK
+    * Select *Modeling / Xtext Complete SDK*
 3. Select the Git perspective and clone the following Git Repository: https://github.com/Yakindu/statecharts.git
 Select 'Import projects' on the 'working directory' subfolder
-4. Set the target platform to org.yakindu.base.target/2018-09.target Open the target file and click on the link for setting the target platform (takes some minutes the first time)
+4. Set the target platform to `org.yakindu.base.target/2018-09.target` Open the target file and click on the link for setting the target platform (takes some minutes the first time)
-5. Build relevant Xtext grammars
+5. Build the needed Xtext grammars by right-clicking the following files and choosing *Run As... => Generate Xtext Artifacts*:
-    1. Rightclick on org.yakindu.base.expressions/Expressions.xtext => Run As... => Generate Xtext Artifacts
+    1. `org.yakindu.base.expressions/Expressions.xtext`
-    1. Rightclick on org.yakindu.sct.stext/SText.xtext => Run As... => Generate Xtext Artifacts
+    1. `org.yakindu.sct.stext/SText.xtext`
-    1. Rightclick org.yakindu.sct.generator.genmodel/SGen.xtext => Run As... => Generate Xtext Artifacts
+    1. `org.yakindu.sct.generator.genmodel/SGen.xtext`

 After these steps, all projects should compile without errors.
 To launch a runtime instance which has these projects as installed plugins, just right-click on a project => Run As => Eclipse Application